groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/advanced-signature-techniques/sign-with-text/_index.md

 using GroupDocs.Signature.Options;
 ```

-Now let's break down the process of adding a text signature into simple, manageable steps:

-## Step 1: How Do You Load Your Document?

-First, we need to specify which document you want to sign:
+**Why These Namespaces Matter**: Each namespace provides specific functionality—System.Drawing handles color and font customization, while GroupDocs.Signature.Options gives you access to all the signature configuration classes.

+### Step 1: Document Loading and Path Configuration

+Here's how you properly load and configure your document paths:

 ```csharp
 string filePath = "sample.pdf"; // Path to your document
 string fileName = Path.GetFileName(filePath);
 ```

-## Step 2: Where Should the Signed Document Be Saved?
+**Pro Tip**: Always use `Path.GetFileName()` instead of string manipulation to extract filenames.
+It handles edge cases and different operating systems correctly.

+### Step 2: Output Path Management Best Practices

-Next, let's define where your newly signed document will be stored:
+Configure where your signed document will be saved:

 ```csharp
 string outputFilePath = Path.Combine("Your Document Directory", "SignWithText", fileName);
 ```

+**Real-World Application**: In production, you'll typically want to generate unique filenames or use GUID-based naming to prevent file conflicts in multi-user environments.

-## Step 3: How Can You Customize Your Text Signature?
+### Step 3: Advanced Text Signature Customization

-This is where it gets interesting!
-You can fully customize how your text signature will appear:
+This is where the magic happens—creating a signature that matches your brand and requirements:

 ```csharp
 TextSignOptions options = new TextSignOptions("John Smith")